Dance A Level

 If you enjoy watching dance, are happy to perform and are willing to try out new ideas then you will enjoy the course.
 Please note that you need to be prepared to work outside of class time to rehearse pieces.
 Assessment is 50% practical and 50% written.

-This subject provides a suitable foundation for study in higher education and for employment.
+This subject provides a suitable foundation for entry into higher education and for employment or apprenticeships.
 Students have gone on to further their studies of dance at Rambert, London Contemporary Dance School, Trinity Laban, Northern School of Contemporary Dance and London Studio Centre, Bird, Laines and Urdang.
+Possible related careers could include Performance Specialist, Stage Manager, Teacher/Instructor, Community Dance Practitioner, Dance Movement Specialist.
+Useful websites to research careers and wider progression options could include One Dance, All About Careers and The Apprenticeship Guide.